Skate (fish): Classification

-Skates have more valid species (574) than any other group of cartilaginous fishes.
+Skates have more valid species than any other group of cartilaginous fishes.
 Since 1950, 126 new species of skates have been discovered.
 Five scientists take credit for the rapid increase of findings.
 The Rajidae are considered monophyletic because of their similarity in appearance.
-There are 13 genera and about 245 valid species.
+There are 18 genera and about 250 valid species.
 However, there is little information about the diets of about 24% of these species.
 There are at least 45 dubious species of skates worldwide.

 Description

 General Batoidea characteristics

 Skates are cartilaginous fishes like other Chondrichthyes, however, skates, like rays and other Rajiformes, have a flat body shape with flat pectoral fins that extend the length of their body.
+This structure creates power for forward propulsion, providing the emergence swimming capabilities that enabled skates to colonize the sea floor.

 A large portion of the skate's dorsal body is covered by rough skin made of placoid scales.
 Placoid scales have a pointed tip that is oriented caudally and are homologous to teeth.
 Their mouths are located on the underside of the body, with a jaw suspension common to Batoids known as euhyostyly.
 Skate's gill slits are located ventrally as well, but dorsal spiracles allow the skate to be partially buried in floor sediment and still complete respiratory exchange.
 Also located on the dorsal side of the skate are their two eyes which allow for predator awareness.
 In addition to their pectoral fins, skates have a first and second dorsal fin, caudal fin and paired pelvic fins.
 Distinct from their rhomboidal shape is a long fleshy slender tail.
 While skate anatomy is similar to other Batoidea, features such as their electric organ and mermaid's purse create clear distinctions.